-Fixed inspection/weigh stations have designated areas for inspection of a commercial motor vehicles and driver credentials.
-Weigh Stations have fixed scales, equipped to measure axle group weight and gross vehicle weight, are installed at all of these facilities statewide.
+Fixed inspection/weigh stations have designated areas for inspection of commercial motor vehicles and driver credentials.
+Weigh Stations have static scales, equipped to measure axle group weight and gross vehicle weight, installed at all of these facilities statewide.
 The locations of the fixed inspection/weigh stations in the state generally do not allow large commercial vehicles to take alternate routes and bypass the facility.

-As represented in the image on the previous page, all Alaska fixed inspection/weigh stations are located on the National Highway System.
-During SFY2019, MSCVC weighed 64,718 CMVs at the fixed inspection/weigh stations listed in the upper left portion of the image.
+As represented in the image above, all Alaska fixed inspection/weigh stations are located on the National Highway System.
+During SFY2020, MSCVC weighed 93,583 CMVs at the fixed inspection/weigh stations listed in the upper left portion of the image.
 Portable weigh scales are used at roadside locations by CVCIs.
-During FFY19, CVCIs conducted a total of 208 portable weigh scales.
+During FFY2020, CVCIs conducted a total of 266 portable weigh scales.